Stories That Build Social Confidence in Children

 Pause and wonder aloud

 At key moments in the story, pause and think aloud: “I wonder how the character is feeling right now.
 What do you think?” or “What would you do if you were in that situation?”
-These questions activate perspective-taking and social problem-solving without putting your child on the spot about their own life.
+These questions get your child thinking about other people's feelings and how to handle social situations—without putting them on the spot about their own life.

 Connect gently to their life